Engage the car in first gear (move the automatic transmission selector to the "P" position) and place wheel chocks under the front wheels.

 Install the brake pads and all components in reverse order.

-Prepare the car as follows As stated above.
+Prepare the vehicle as described above.

 Unscrew the rear wheel slave cylinder line nut.